kanaria69/Mainecoco/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## Why do birds fly south for the winter?
+Because it's too far to walk.